chakrabar/chakrabar.github.io/_posts/unpublished/2018-02-20-ci-cd-gocd_basics.md

 * Smallest piece of a work, like a single command (e.g. Build)
 * It's not necessary for that command to be simple, that one command can be something like a NAnt batch
 * GoCD supports `Ant`, `NAnt`, `Rake` tasks by default.
 More are available as plugins.
 If not plugin, virtually anything can be run as "custom command"
+* Task is not a specific element within GoCD system, it can by any type of command

 **Job:** A collection of tasks

 * Tasks in a job run sequentially.
 If one fails, job fails
-* A job is run on one agent, so all tasks in a job run in same agent
+* A job is run on one agent, so all tasks in a job run in same agent.
+Different jobs in same stage may run on different agents
-* Different jobs in same stage always run in parallel.
+* Different jobs in same stage always run in parallel, in any possible order (should be independent of each other).
 If not required, create one job per stage

 **Stage:** collection of build job [the green/yellow/red bar at bottom of pipeline]

-* They run in sequence, either in same agent or different
+* They (different stages) run in sequence, either in same agent or different
 * Stages can be like - build, unit test, publish report, pack, deploy etc.

 **Pipeline:** Workflow for a build process, can run single or multiple commands - like a job in Jenkins [big white square cards on UI]